Parameterized Complexity of Fair Vertex Evaluation Problems: Metatheorems for Fair Evaluation

-\toappendix{ \begin{proof}[\sv{Proof of Proposition~\ref{prop:mctc}}\lv{Proof}] There are $k$ vertices in the cover and $2^kr$ types of cliques and each of them (by Lemma~\ref{lem:induction}) is repeated at most $\alpha(q_S,q_v)=2^{r{q_S}}(q_v+1)$ otherwise one clique of that type cannot be distinguished by formula $\phi$.
+\begin{proof} There are $k$ vertices in the cover and $2^kr$ types of cliques and each of them (by Lemma~\ref{lem:induction}) is repeated at most $\alpha(q_S,q_v)=2^{r{q_S}}(q_v+1)$ otherwise one clique of that type cannot be distinguished by formula $\phi$.
 The maximal size of the clique is $r=2^{q_S}q_v$ from Proposition~\ref{prop:lam} and this gives us the desired bound.

-$ \quad =\quad k+(q_v+1) q_v^2 2^{k+2q_S+2^{q_S}q_v q_S}. $ \end{proof} }
+$ \quad =\quad k+(q_v+1) q_v^2 2^{k+2q_S+2^{q_S}q_v q_S}. $ \end{proof}